spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-template.md

 You can find out more about the [Console]({{urlRoot}}/content/glossary#console) in the _Glossary_. <%(/Expandable)%>
 ##### Step 2: Build your worker assemblies

-Workers are the programs that connect to a SpatialOS world.
-In general, you use server-worker instances simulate the world, and players use client-worker instances to connect to your game.
-Worker assemblies are `.zip` files that contain all the files that your game uses when running in the cloud.
+Workers are the programs that compute a SpatialOS world.
+In general, server-worker instances simulate the world, while game players connect to the world through client-worker instances.
+Worker assemblies are `.zip` files that contain built-out workers; that is all the files with compiled code that your game uses for running in the cloud.

 <!---
 TODO: add link from server-workers to concepts